 By Carlton Foster – August 8, 2019

 In defining justice, we can explore the nature of the definition: the application of a stated outcome when an infringement occurs.
-Here are some synonyms to infringement – contravention, violation, transgression, breach, breaking, nonobservance, noncompliance, neglect, dereliction, failure to observe; infraction, undermining, erosion, weakening, compromise, limitation, curb, check, encroachment, disruption, disturbance.
+Some infringement violations are contravention, violation, transgression, breach, breaking, nonobservance, noncompliance, neglect, dereliction, failure to observe, infraction, undermining, weakening, compromise, limitation, and curb, encroachment, disruption, disturbance.
 When do these occur?
 They happened because of sin!
-And since we are living in a sinful world, these are a reality to every living entity on this earth.
+Since we live in a sinful world, these are a reality to every living entity on this earth.

 What are the stated outcomes of an infringement?
-The answer is in looking at God, who created by nature some of these outcomes, as well as mankind, who created (or made) some outcome or laws.
-For example, the laws of gravity by nature have a gravitational pull on the earth, so objects at a certain altitude will fall (or pulled) down if there are no other forces altering it.
-This is the stated outcome when the object infringed on the laws of gravity.
-Some refer to this phenomenon as “design law”.
-The downward descent of the object is the application of the stated outcome.
-Another example of a stated outcome from human creation is what will happen (as stated on paper) when there is an infringement of human law (or agreement).
-For example, if an unauthorized car (not a police car or emergency vehicle) is traveling at 100 miles an hour in a 45 MPH zone (which is a violation), the application of the stated outcome is to do to the offender what is listed for this violation.
+The answer is in looking at God, who created these outcomes, and humankind, who created (or made) some consequences or laws.
+For example, the laws of gravity by nature have a gravitational pull on the earth, so at a certain altitude will fall (or be pulled) down if no other forces are altering it.
+This law was the stated outcome when the thing infringed on the laws of gravity.
+Some refer to this phenomenon as “design law.”
+The descent of the object is the application of the stated outcome.
+Another example of a framed effect from human creation is what will happen (as stated on paper) when there is an infringement of human law (or agreement).
+For example, suppose an unauthorized car (not a police car or emergency vehicle) travels at 100 miles an hour in a 45 MPH zone (which is a violation).
+In that case, the application of these stated outcomes is to do what is listed for this violation to the offender.

 From these two examples, we see where the application of the stated outcome is the “justice” or the just action for the violation or infringement.
-Any action that varies widely from the stated actions to do more harm to the offender would be considered as unjust or injustice.
-Since modifying the stated action could be unjust, let us look at the definition of injustice.
+Therefore, any activity that varies widely from the stated consequences to harming the offender would be considered unjust.
+Since modifying the stated action could be unfair, let us look at the definition of injustice.

 Injustice applies to any act that involves unfairness to another or violation of one’s rights.
-Unfairness is the infringement of the law that protects people or places, and that the justifiable actions are not enforced by the governing authorities.
-Since injustice is some act “in place of justice”, mercy is not applicable because the law was not put into action against the infringements.
+Unfairness is the infringement of the law that protects people or places and that the governing authorities do not enforce the justifiable actions.
+Since injustice is some act “in place of justice,” mercy is not applicable because the law was not put into action against the infringements.
 So what is mercy?

-The degree of modifying the stated outcome depends on the power of the person (or persons) that has control over the stated outcome of an infringement.
-So, for the example of the object falling because of the violation of the laws of gravity, mercy could be giving the object an engine (or force) to move the object (like a plane or spacecraft) in a direction counter to the stated laws of gravity.
-Or another example of mercy could be that God allows the object to descend, but he removes the acceleration – speed of falling, just to avoid the destruction that would occur when the object hits the earth or another object.
+The degree of modifying the stated outcome depends on the power of the person (or persons) controlling the stated consequences of an infringement.
+For example, suppose the object is falling because of the violation of the laws of gravity.
+In that case, mercy could be given to the object by giving it an engine (or force) to move the object (like a plane or spacecraft) in a direction counter to the stated laws of gravity.
+Or another example of mercy could be that God allows the object to descend but removes the acceleration – speed of falling, to avoid the destruction that would occur when the object hits the earth or another thing.

-Dying is a stated outcome of some infringement as stated by God in Ezekiel 18:4, “Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die.”
-Therefore if Jesus had to die, then some other soul other than Jesus had sin, because the Bible stated that Jesus was sinless.
-In John 11:51, it is noted that the high priest at that time was led to prophesy that Jesus would die for the entire nation.
-He died — which is the application of God stated actions for our sins.
-Please note that to enforce these stated actions of justice or mercy, a controlling body or force is needed to apply these actions.
+Dying is a stated outcome of some infringement, as stated by God.
+“Behold; all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die (Ezekiel 18:4).”
+Therefore if Jesus had to die, then some other soul other than Jesus had sinned because the Bible stated that Jesus was sinless.
+In John 11:51, it is well-known that the high priest at that time was led to prophesy that Jesus would die for the entire nation.
+Therefore, he died — which is the application of God’s stated actions for our sins.
+Please note that we need a controlling body or force to apply these actions to enforce these stated actions of justice or mercy.